 - Reproducible Science

 - 3D Priniting

 PyConDE and PyData are both volunteer-run conferences.
 They supports open source development by donating all proceeds to Python Verband e.V. and NumFOCUS, a non-profit organization that supports the development of open-source tools, such as Numpy, IPython, Jupyter, and many others.

 As a reminder, PyConDE and PyData presentations are intended to share knowledge and experience.
 To this end, we encourage the code and/or data that your talk relies on to be open-source.
 Ideally, the audience would have access to the necessary tools to reproduce the results of the talk.
 Also, we welcome talks focused on your own practical application of tools and concepts either at work or in your free time, but discourage sales oriented proposals whose sole aim is to sell a product.

 The mission of the US 501(c)3 public charity is to promote sustainable high-level programming languages, open code development, and reproducible scientific research.

-Is a public charity supporting and furthering the Python language in Germany.
+Is a public charity supporting and furthering the Python language in Germany, Austria, and Switzerland.

 Meet and engage with Python developers and enthusiasts at the conference.
 This conference is an excellent opportunity to present your company, organization and products or services to a friendly and interested audience.